Mike Cronk

-Mike Cronk is an American politician from Alaska serving as a member of the Alaska Senate since 2025.
+Mike Cronk (born 1970/1971) is an American politician from Alaska serving as a member of the Alaska Senate since 2025.
 He previously served in the Alaska House of Representatives starting in 2021.
 A Republican, he represented the 36th State House district, which encompasses most of interior Alaska and Copper River Census Area.
+In December 2025 he was elected as senate minority leader.

 Personal life

 Cronk was present at the Route 91 Harvest festival mass shooting.